Nature's Ancient Wonder with Modern Science Backing

 - For babies: 1 drop essential oil per 1 tablespoon carrier oil (0.3%)

-For hair growth, diluted rosemary oil can be massaged into the scalp.
+For hair growth, diluted rosemary essential oil can be massaged into the scalp several times weekly.
 To relieve sore muscles or joints, apply the diluted oil and massage into affected areas.
 You can also add a few drops to hair care products like shampoo, conditioner, or hair masks.

 Other Applications